Lifailon/Wox.Plugins/README.md

     Wox.Plugin.MyMemory
 </h1>

 Plugin for fast text translation in MyMemory via free api.
+Supports translation between Russian and English by default.

 The hotkey is used: `!`